John Marvin (boxer)

-John Marvin is an English-Filipino amateur boxer who is a native of the Isle of Wight in England.
+John Marvin (born 14 January 1993) is an English-Filipino amateur boxer who is a native of the Isle of Wight in England.
 He has represented the Philippines in boxing internationally.

 Boxing career

 Early career

 In 2010, Marvin used to fight with others after school for fun but the police had to intervene in one fight and Marvin was told to take up his fight to a boxing gym.
 He joined the Ventnor Club and trained under coach Darren Green.

 He later joined the military where he further pursued boxing.
 After winning the Army Individuals Championship where he knocked out his semifinals and finals opponents in the second round, he was invited to the boxing team of the British Army in 2014.
 By August 2017, he is a two-time Combined Services Senior Boxing champion and had an amateur record of 23 wins, 11 of which are by knockouts, and 11 losses.

 International career

 He met up with members of the Philippine boxing team in 2016 in a boxing show in Sweden or Finland.
 Upon mentioning his Filipino heritage, Marvin was told he could represent the country if he holds dual citizenship.
 He acquired Filipino citizenship and became eligible to box for the country.
 There is a lack of national boxers fighting in the welterweight to light heavyweight division in the Philippines and it helped that Marvin fights in the light heavyweight division.
 Marvin is the first Filipino with foreign heritage absorbed to the Philippine national team since Christopher Camat, who competed at the 2004 Summer Olympics.

 He went to Guangzhou in July 2017 to train with his countrymen along with Chinese, Kazakh, and South Korean boxers before competing at the 2017 Southeast Asian Games.
 He won a gold medal at the Games by winning over Adli Hafidz Mohamad Pauzi of Malaysia 21 seconds into the gold medal match.